danlb-dev/express-mongo-crud-api/README.md

 # express-mongo-crud-api

 A simple RESTful API built with **Node.js**, **Express**, **TypeScript**, and **MongoDB**.
-This project has full CRUD support for managing Clients, Products, and Orders.
+This project provides full CRUD support for managing Clients, Products, and Orders.
-This was designed to be consumed by frontend apps like a CRM.
+It was designed to be consumed by frontend apps like a CRM.

+> **Note:** This repository is a personal study/demo project intended for learning and portfolio purposes only.

 ---